hsiaosiyuan0/vscode-regularjs/docs/syntax-highlight.md

-# Inline template
+# Syntax highlight

-For enabling syntax highlight and code formatting, you have to add specific comment at the top of each template to indicate they are the template of Regularjs, for example:
+For enabling syntax highlight and code formatting, you have to add specific comment at the top of each template to indicate they are the templates of Regularjs, for example:

 ```js
 const tpl = `